 Prior to cooking

 There are a few key steps to consider prior to cooking the steaks.
 First and foremost, it’s really important that you let the steaks come to room temperature before cooking them.
 This ensures a more even cooking process and permits the steak to spend much less time in the pan or on the grill, which will lead to a juicier steak.
-Simply place the steaks on a grid or on a plate and let them come to room temperature for 30 minutes to 2 hours before cooking them and it will often make a world of difference.
+Simply place the steaks on a grid or on a plate and let them come to room temperature for 30 minutes to 2 hours before cooking them.
+It will often make a world of difference.

-When the time comes to finely cook the steaks, pat them dry and season them with sea salt and freshly ground black pepper.
+When the time comes to finally cook the steaks, pat them dry and season them with sea salt and freshly ground black pepper.
 Most prime cuts of steak only need the basic salt and pepper seasoning.
 An elaborate use of spices would only hide their delicious flavor.
 Use fancy spice mixes and rubs when cooking tougher and less flavorful cuts of steak.
 Some people like to season their steak long before they cook it, but seasoning it just before is probably the most popular option.

 Cooking the steak

 Grilling steak is a very popular option, especially in the summertime.
 On the grill, the best option is to sear the steaks on the hottest part of the grill for a few minutes on each side, turning only once to form grill marks and then finishing the steaks on the cooler part of the grill for a few more minutes, until the desired doneness is reached.
-Grilling though is an acquired skill that needs practice and a few mistakes to be be mastered.
+Grilling though is an acquired skill that needs practice and a few mistakes to be mastered.

 If you decide to go with pan frying the steaks, heat a frying pan to a very high heat.
 Stainless steel and cast iron pans are good choices.
 You’ll want to fry your steaks over a high heat so this is why I recommend rubbing the fat over the steaks instead of melting it in the hot pan prior to adding the steaks.
 Even highly saturated animal fats aren’t invincible to extreme heat and could smoke if placed in a pan that’s too hot for too long.

-When pan frying steaks, there are two main schools of thought about the best way to proceed: the flip once method and the flip often method.
+When pan frying steaks, there are two main schools of thought about the best way to proceed: the “flip once” method and the “flip often” method.
 Here is a short explanation of both methods:

 The flip once method